Eugene-Forest/NoteBook/source/knowledge/sql/sqlserver2019/prepare.rst

 .. attention::

-   .. //todo : what is sys and dbo ?
+   //todo : what is sys?

+   such as sys.tables or sys.databases .